Chapter 36

 He turned to Körper with a brief smile.

-Kaep stretched his arm towards the building.
+Kaep stretched his arm toward the building.

 The name resonated with a certain weight in the air.